SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-TimothyRedPanda/PROJECT_PRESENTATION.md

 - Is it going to be really hard but just one or will it be split into varying difficulties?
 What level of problem can I myself write within my skill set.

-- Will I wright my own problem completely from scratch or will I take a famous Logic problem and put my own spin on it - so it can be solved programmatically.
+- Will I write my own problem completely from scratch or will I take a famous Logic problem and put my own spin on it - so it can be solved programmatically.

 ## Answers